waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 To generate "areas" in database developer provided "rules_loop.sh" script is used.
 The script needed changes to run.
 I have replaced this script with "op_area_update.sh" script, you just run the script with no argument as the overpass user.
-The script originally had an infinite loop that runs for ever as shown below:
+The script originally had an infinite loop that runs forever as shown below:

 ```
 while [[ true ]]; do